Gov.-elect Youngkin names school data consultant as Virginia education secretary

 He praised Guidera for a career spent “advocating for innovation and choice, data-driven reform, and high standards.”

-Youngkin turbocharged his campaign for governor by tapping into conservative anger at local school boards over issues such as teaching racial history, handling transgender students and reviewing books that some might find objectionable.
-He drew huge applause at campaign rallies by promising to ban the teaching of “critical race theory,” an academic concept about the role of systemic racism in American history that is not actually included in Virginia’s K-12 curriculum.
+Youngkin turbocharged his campaign for governor by tapping into conservative anger at local school boards over issues such as teaching racial history, policies regarding transgender students and reviewing books that some might find objectionable.
+He drew huge applause at campaign rallies by promising to ban the teaching of “critical race theory,” an academic concept about the role of systemic racism in American history that is not included in Virginia’s K-12 curriculum.

 Youngkin also promised to fund charter schools, and said an education secretary would be his first appointment — something he had promised to do several weeks ago but said he delayed because of a flood of applications.